prominence-eosc/docs/running-jobs.md

 }
 ```

+### Cloning jobs
 If a job fails it's also possible to re-run the original job using `prominence clone`.
 This creates a copy of an existing job, for
 example, to clone a job with id 51239:
 ```
 prominence clone job 51239
 ```
 The cloned job is assinged a new id.
+Jobs can be cloned in any state, including idle and running jobs.